olml89/Vreasy-test/README.md

 DB_HOST, DB_USER and DB_PASSWORD are the credentials to authenticate with your mysql server.
 The DB_NAME and the DB_CHARSET can be whichever you want, but if you want the application to bootstrap the database for you instead of having to do it manually you must provide the values by default shown here.

+## General overview

+The application contains the necessary set of RESTful services implemented by its own REST API.
+The database connection-related parameters are set as environment variables and loaded using the https://github.com/vlucas/phpdotenv library.
+Structured exception handling and logging is implemented throghout all the request lifetime cycle.
+The application is PSR-3, PSR-4 and PSR-11 compliant, but not PSR-7, PSR-17 or PSR-18 as it uses the Symfony HTTP Foundation component as the request/response ecosystem and GuzzleHTTP as the HTTP client.